mattinmotion/createLocalAdmin/README.md

 A big thanks goes out to Rich Trouton, Greg Neagle, Ben Toms, Tim Sutton, and the people at the MacEnterprise mailing list.
 Through the help of all these people I was able to piece together this project.

-The goal here is to check the user that is logging in against AD and a defined list of groups that should get administrator rights.
+The goal here is to check the logged in user against AD and a defined list of groups that should get administrator rights.
 If the user is a member of one of the defined AD groups then the user will become a local administrator.
 This will allow a user that is off your network to retain administrator rights.

 com.company.getCurrentUser.plist is a LaunchAgent that runs at login and calls the getCurrentUser.sh script.